cvvergara/pgrouting/doc/contraction/pgr_contraction_hierarchies.rst

 the size of explored graph by adding shortcut edges and by introducing an order between nodes, which gives a notion of priority to the shortest path algorithm used to find point to point paths.
-In this way, it decreases the total time and space used by shortest path algorithms.
+In this way, it decreases the total time and explored space of shortest path algorithms.

 This implementation allows the user to forbid contraction of a set of nodes.
 The process is done on edges with positive costs.